chemouna/AlgorithmsCatalog/README.md

   an O(n^2) running time.
   Matrix-chain multiplication had O(n^2) subproblems overall, and in each we had at most n - 1 choices, giving an O(n^3) running time.

+* an in gradiant that an optimization problem must have for dynamic programming to apply is that the space of subproblems must be “small” in the sense that a recursive algorithm for the problem solves the same subproblems over and  over, rather than always generating new subproblems.
+Typically, the total number of distinct subproblems is a polynomial in the input size.
+When a recursive algorithm revisits the same problem repeatedly, we say that the optimization problem has overlapping subproblems.

+* Whenever a recursion tree for the natural recursive solution to a problem contains the same subproblem repeatedly, and the total number of distinct subproblems

 ### Longest increasing subsequence

 ### Longest common subsequence problem